Adore2113/MarsHSim/docs/dev_log.md

     ♡ make summary print function for each category for debugging, or decide if I'm just going to comment out each one when I want to isolate the subsystems/categories

     ♡ test terminal output to adjust numbers!

+##      05/29/2026
+    ♡ fixing  ch4 venting logic

+    ♡ the methane leak is going to only be relevant in future events, maybe

+#### Next Session:
+    ♡ continue running system checks